QED: An Open-Source Multi-Agent System for Generating Mathematical Proofs on Open Problems: QED System Design

 \paragraph{Stage B: Detailed Verification (Phase 6).} Phase 6 runs \emph{only if} Phases 1--5 pass.
-It performs step-by-step logical and mathematical checking: \begin{itemize}[leftmargin=*,itemsep=2pt] \item For each assertion: state the claim, quote the justification, list dependencies, check logical validity, verify computations, and assign a verdict (Pass/Fail/Uncertain). \item Cross-reference with citation verdicts from Phase 3. \item Verify all subgoal resolutions point to specific, real parts of the proof. \item Analyze \texttt{<key-original-step>} tags (addresses Failure Mode 3): check that every tagged step is genuinely nontrivial and maximally detailed, and that every nontrivial step is properly tagged. \end{itemize}
+It performs step-by-step logical and mathematical checking: \begin{itemize}[leftmargin=*,itemsep=2pt] \item For each assertion: state the claim, quote the justification, list dependencies, check logical validity, verify computations, and assign a verdict (Pass/Fail/Uncertain).